Achievable logoAchievable logo

 For example: A broker-dealer purchases a security from a client and places it into its inventory.
 The broker-dealer was the contra party in the client transaction.

-Broker-dealers are not required to disclose typical transaction costs prior to a trade occurring, although this information is provided on trade confirmations sent after execution.
-However, a larger-than-normal commission, markup, or markdown must be disclosed and accepted by a client prior to a trade occurring.
+Broker-dealers are not required to disclose typical transaction costs before a trade occurs, although this information is provided on trade confirmations sent after execution.
+However, a larger-than-normal commission, markup, or markdown must be disclosed to - and accepted by - the client before the trade occurs.

-In a previous chapter, we learned that broker-dealers and agents can provide securities advice while avoiding investment adviser and/or IAR registration if compensation is not collected for the advice.
-But, what if a broker-dealer was dual-registered as both a broker-dealer and investment adviser?
-In this scenario, the broker-dealer could charge advisory fees, which would be disclosed in the brochure (remember, they’re dual registered as investment advisers in this example).
+In a previous chapter, we learned that broker-dealers and agents can provide securities advice while avoiding investment adviser and/or IAR registration if they don’t collect compensation for the advice.

-Broker-dealers can also make fees from various non-transactional services.
+Broker-dealers can also charge fees for various non-transactional services.
 These include:

 • Account maintenance fees